 The Complicated Medicaid Transfer Rules

 As explained in this post about qualifying for Medicaid coverage of your nursing home care, you’re limited to $2,000 in countable assets (in most states) and your spouse is limited to about $130,000.
-So, why not qualify for Medicaid coverage of nursing home care, simply by transferring assets out of your name so your accounts total less than $2,000?
+So, why not qualify for Medicaid coverage of nursing home care, simply by transferring assets out of your name so your accounts total less than $2,000 (or $132,000 if you’re married)?
 Because Congress does not want you to move into a nursing home on Monday, give all your money to your children (or whomever) on Tuesday, and qualify for Medicaid on Wednesday.
 So it has imposed restrictions on the ability of people to transfer assets before applying for Medicaid coverage without receiving fair value in return.
 (Beware that there are exceptions to the Medicaid transfer rules described below and many states have more lenient rules for Medicaid eligibility non-nursing home care.)

 Calculation of the Transfer Penalty

-The restrictions are in the form of a penalty for asset transfers, calculated as the period of time during which the person transferring the assets (and his or her spouse) will be ineligible for Medicaid coverage.
+The restrictions are in the form of a penalty for asset transfers, calculated as a period of time during which the person transferring the assets (and his or her spouse) will be ineligible for Medicaid coverage.
 The period of ineligibility is determined by dividing the amount transferred by what the state Medicaid agency determines to be the average private pay cost of a nursing home in your state.
 For example, if you live in a state where the average monthly cost of care has been determined to be $8,000, and you give away property worth $120,000, you will be ineligible for benefits for 15 months ($120,000 ÷ $8,000 = 15).

 However, because of the way this transfer penalty is applied, as a practical matter, the penalty period is much longer.
 It does not begin until you (1) move to a nursing home, (2) spend down to the asset limit for Medicaid eligibility, and (3) apply for Medicaid coverage.
 Here’s how this works: